 Transformational leadership

-A transformational leader understands the power of collaboration and a well-equipped workforce.
-Nehemiah is a great example of transformational leadership in the Bible.
+Transformational leaders understand the power of collaboration and a well-equipped workforce.
+Nehemiah, in the Bible, gives us a great example of a transformational style of leadership.

 Despite many dangers, challenges, and direct opposition, Nehemiah created unity and did what many thought was impossible.
 How did he do this?